 Kids will always be anxious about the sheer quantity of spinach that goes into the pan, be sure to reassure them that it will cook and wilt down!

 Since the garlic hit the pan first, I got quite a few, "Mom, that smells really good!" but their jaws dropped when I brought the big bowl of filling over for the assembly line.

-Then just like traditional lasagna, the filling gets layered into the cups.
+Just like traditional lasagna, the filling gets layered into the muffin tin cups.

 It was really hard for me to not be too involved with the assembly and to step back and let her manage it, but she did great!
 And just look at that proud smile on her face.

 Little Pea's attention span was limited and she joined us when she wanted, it left me with more time to spend with just the Peanut.